pdhummel/GlobalConquest/README.md

   * Some UI elements like comboboxes and nested menus might not work appropriately.
 * The B button will behave like a mouse right click. (context menus)
 * The X button will act like a long click of the left mouse button. (movement waypoints)
+* The A button can be used to cycle through options in ComboViews.
+* The A and B buttons can be used to increase/decrease numeric values in TextBoxes.

 ## Known Issues
 * Functional gaps from incomplete milestones.
-- [x] Bug: Conquest of burb does not show new ownership -- manually need to refresh hex.
-- [x] Bug: Null object reference in DeleteMoveUnitAction.
-Observed during game play w/G.
-- [x] Bug: Could not build planes on burb with infantry on it.
-- [x] Bug: With Fog-Of-War, players that join can see the amber player setup.
-- [x] Bug: Don't allow defeated players to Execute.
 - [x] Add firing range indicator for units --> shown with Target menu option.
-- [x] Add audio indicator when grace period begins.
-- [x] Add north and south for cities.
-- [x] Make towns have some suburbs/docks.
-- [x] Bug: Shouldn't be able to see pathing of enemy units.
-- [x] Bug: Long range plane transfers are not working.
 - [x] Bug: Game controller cannot change comboboxes --> Use A button.
-- [x] Request: Add visual and audio indicators for execution countdown.
+- [x] Request: Add visual and audio indicators for execution countdown. (v0.6.5)
-- [x] Request: Add visual aid to help identify events that are occurring.
+- [x] Request: Add visual aid to help identify events that are occurring. (v0.6.5)
 - [ ] Bug: Captured city still has enemy plane.
 - [ ] Bug: Game controller cannot navigate nested menus -- i.e., File, View.
 - [ ] Bug: Burbs with airplanes are masked by ComCen w/airplanes on the same hex.